 There has also been significant research on how users hold their mobile phones.
 Most users use their thumbs—only 28% use their index finger.
 For thumb users, the ideal location for form fields is just below the middle of the screen.
 This makes it easier for consumers to input their credit card information if they didn’t set up their mobile wallet or are not using a payment app.

 With mobile wallets and quick payment buttons, shoppers can store their credit card and shipping information, so they only have to remember a password or tap their fingerprint at checkout.
 There are now several payment tools for this solution: PayPal, Masterpass, Visa Checkout, Apple Pay, Google Pay (formerly Android Pay), Pay with Amazon, and Wallet in the Target app.
 Each promises to make the mobile payment process quicker.
 These types of tools are estimated to expedite the checkout process and increase mobile conversion rates.

-For example, when US Polo Assn. implemented a quick payment method, they doubled their mobile conversions.
-The online brand offers their shoppers both PayPal and Amazon Pay, making the checkout button the width of the screen so customers could easily tap the button with their thumb.
-25% of their mobile purchases go through PayPal versus 10% through Amazon Pay.
+For example, when US Polo Assn. implemented a quick payment method, it doubled its mobile conversions.
+The online brand offers its shoppers both PayPal and Amazon Pay, making the checkout button the width of the screen so customers could easily tap the button with their thumb.
+25% of its mobile purchases go through PayPal versus 10% through Amazon Pay.

 The Hassle of Getting Your Credit Card Out